- Content Retrieval Methods

 - Custom Login Sequence

 Enable Optical Character Recognition

-When optical character recognition (OCR) is enabled for a source, Coveo Cloud extracts text from image files and/or PDF files containing images as they go through the indexing pipeline (see Optical Character Recognition and Coveo Cloud V2 Indexing Pipeline).
-OCR-extracted text is processed as item data, meaning that it is fully searchable and will appear in the item Quick View (see Search Result Quick View).
+When optical character recognition (OCR) is enabled for a source, Coveo Cloud extracts text from image files or PDF files containing images as they go through the indexing pipeline (see Optical Character Recognition and Coveo Cloud V2 Indexing Pipeline).
+OCR-extracted text is processed as item data, meaning that it’s fully searchable and will appear in the item Quick View (see Search Result Quick View).

-Your Dropbox account contains a picture of a city skyline in which there is a large billboard reading
+Your Dropbox account contains a picture of a city skyline in which there’s a large billboard reading

 Hoover Dam and Grand Canyon Tours.
 Since you have enabled OCR for this source, this image is analyzed by the OCR feature during the indexing process.

 As a result, when you type